-- options A standard biblatex field, for setting certain options on a per-entry basis rather than globally.
-Information about some of the more common options may be found above under author and date, and below in section 5.4.3.
-See creel:house, eliot:pound, emerson:nature, ency:britannica, herwign:office, lecarre:quest, and maitland:canon for examples of the field in use. - organization A standard biblatex field, retained mainly for use in the misc, online, and manual entry types, where it may be of use to specify a publishing body that might not easily fit in other categories.
-In biblatex, it is also used to identify the organization sponsoring a conference in a proceedings or inproceedings entry, and I have retained this as a possibility, though the Manual is silent on the matter. - origdate This is a standard biblatex field which allows more than one full date specification for those references which need to provide more than just one.
-As with the analogous date field, you provide the date (or range of dates) in Iso8601 format, i.e., yyyy-mm-dd.
-In most entry types, you would use origdate to provide the date of first publication of a work, most usually needed only in the case of reprint editions, but also recommended by the Manual for electronic editions of older works (15.38, 14.119, 14.166, 14.169; aristotle:metaphy:gr, emerson:nature, james:ambassadors, schweitzer:bach).
+This is a standard biblatex field which replaced the obsolete origyear, and which therefore allows more than one full date specification for those references which need to provide more than just one.
+As with the analogous date field, you provide the date (or range of dates) in ISO8601 format, i.e., yyyy-mm-dd.
+In most entry types, you would use origdate to provide the date of first publication of a work, most usually needed only in the case of reprint editions, but also recommended by the Manual for electronic editions of older works (17.123, 17.146-7; aristotle:metaphy:gr, emerson:nature, james:ambassadors, schweitzer:bach).
 In both the letter and misc (with entrysubtype) entry types, the origdate identifies when a letter (or similar) was written.
-In such misc entries, some "non-letter-like" materials (like interviews) need the date field for this purpose, while in letter entries the date applies to the publication of the whole collection.
+In such misc entries, some "non-letterlike" materials (like interviews) need the date field for this purpose, while in letter entries the date applies to the publication of the whole collection.
 If such a published collection were itself a reprint, judicious use of the pubstate field or perhaps improvisation in the location field might be able to rescue the situation.
 (See white:ross:memo, white:russ, and white:total for how letter entries can work; creel:house shows the field in action in a misc entry, while spock:interview uses date instead.)

-Because of the importance of date specifications in the author-date styles, biblatex-chicago-authordate and authordate-trad provide options and automated behaviors that allow you to emphasize the origdate in citations and at the head of entries in the list of references.
-In entries which have only an origdate - usually misc with an entrysubtype - Biber and the default \DeclareLabeldate configuration make it possible to do without a cmsdate option, as the origdate will automatically appear where and as it should.
-In book-like entries with both a date and an origdate, the 16th edition of the Manual recommends that you present, in citations and at the head of reference list entries, only the date or both dates together.
-The latter is accomplished using the cmsdate entry option.
+Because of the importance of date specifications in the author-date style, biblatex-chicago-authordate provides a series of options and automated behaviors to allow you to emphasize the origdate in citations and at the head of entries in the list of references.
+In entries which have only an origdate - usually misc with an entrysubtype - Biber and the default \DeclareLabelyear configuration now make it possible to do without a cmsdate option, as the origdate will automatically appear where and as it should.
+In entries with both dates you have a choice of which appears where.
 In some cases it may even be necessary to reverse the two date fields, putting the earlier year in date and the later in origdate.
-If your reference apparatus contains many such instances, it may well be convenient for you instead to use the new cmsdate preamble option, which I have designed in an attempt to reduce the amount of manual intervention needed to present lots of entries with multiple dates.
-In short, setting cmsdate to both or on in the preamble promotes the origdate to the top of the search for a labeldate to use in citations and at the head of entries in the reference list.
-This can solve many problems with the extrayear field - 1978a - and also with sorting in the reference list.
 Please see above under date for all the details on how these options interact.